Learn the simplest way to start your MySQL database with Docker with only two commands.

 curl -sSL https://get.docker.com/ | sh

 The following command will create a MySQL container.
-Below I’ll explain the params.
-Just change as you wish and adapt to your use.
+Below I'll show you the params.
+Change as you wish and adapt to your use.

 The following command will create a phpMyAdmin container.
 You will need to link to MySQL container, so the phpMyAdmin can connect and access databases.